 Importance of Choosing the Right Wood

 Outdoor furniture faces many challenges, like sunlight, rain, and bugs.
 The right wood can make a big difference in how long it lasts and how well it works.
-By looking at weather resistance, durability, and upkeep, you can create a lasting outdoor space4.
+By looking at weather resistance, durability, and upkeep, you can create a lasting outdoor space.

 Factors to Consider When Selecting Wood for Outdoor Furniture